 Many women are unsure if they are experiencing Postpartum Depression/Anxiety or if it is the Baby Blues.
 The Baby Blues is short term (2 weeks postpartum) and is a normal part of postpartum adjustment.
 After 2 weeks, if emotionally you are still not feeling well, you may be experiencing a Perinatal Mood Disorder.

-The term Perinatal Mood and Anxiety Disorders is used to describe both anxiety and depressive symptoms.
-This is very important, as many women do not identify with the term Postpartum depression because they may be feeling more anxiety symptoms.
+The term Perinatal Mood and Anxiety Disorder is used to describe both anxiety and depressive symptoms.
+This is very important, as many women do not always identify with the term Postpartum depression because they may be feeling more anxious symptoms.

 Postpartum depression (PPD) and Anxiety is the most common complication following childbirth, affecting 1 in 7 women.
 It is characterized by frequent crying, mood swings, irritability, extreme fatigue, difficulty concentrating, sleep problems, loss of sexual interest, anxiety, appetite changes, negative scary thoughts and feelings of inadequacy.
 In addition, feelings of anger, rage, shame and guilt can be present as well along with suicidal thoughts.
 It likely results from a combination of biological, genetic, psychological (your personality and make-up) and environmental stressors in your life.
 PPD can contain symptoms of both depression and anxiety.